karishay/de_mo/README.md

     - `$ sudo apt-get install nginx`

 3. Clone your app code and install any dependencies
+  - make sure to change into /home directory to avoid root permissions issues
   - I use virtualenv to keep track of dependencies
     - `$ sudo pip install virtualenv`